szaumoor/ZSTweaks/ZSTweaks/README.md

 - Critical hits inflict 2d4 extra piercing damage
 - Bleeding per hit improved to 1d2 from 1

 Note that this will make the encounter relatively more difficult, obviously.
-Protect your mages; Neera will likely be targeted.
+Protect your mages: they will likely be targeted...
 And promptly chunked.

 **Component 1583:** Make Kachiko's Wakizashi substantially more unique in description and improve it